valphi/SFTP-Uploader/README_UBUNTU.md

 This guide explains how to prepare, configure, and run SftpClient.jar on Ubuntu.
 It also includes instructions for scheduling the application to run daily at 05:00 AM and for removing the scheduled task.

+**Note:** *05:00 AM is configured in the local time zone.
+It is recommended to adjust the schedule so that file uploads occur at 5:00 AM UTC.*
 **Note:** *SftpClient is a Java-based application that connects to an SFTP server and uploads files to a specified directory.*

 ---